Sanrambo/project5-travel-app/README.md

 Like weather condition, tempreture and a picture of that place.
 Then the app will calculate how many days left fo the trip and the duration of the trip.

 ## Used APIs
-Geonames API: for lat and lng.<br/>
+- Geonames API: for lat and lng.
-WeatherBit API: for high and low tempreture plus the weather description (ie: rainy, cloudy, etc).<br/>
+- WeatherBit API: for high and low tempreture plus the weather description (ie: rainy, cloudy, etc).<br/>
-PixaBay API: for the destination image.<br/>
+- PixaBay API: for the destination image.
-CountryFlag API: for country flag icon.<br/>
+- CountryFlag API: for country flag icon.

 ## Getting started
 Use anyway you like to extract the rapistory to run and test the project.
 Cloning or downloading the zip file.